stefan-kolb/nucleus/README.md

 Providers and Endpoints can be managed *without authentication* and support `GET`, `POST`, `PATCH`, `DELETE` requests.

 A new entity can be registered at runtime by sending a `POST` request.
-Whereas the Provider only requires a `name`, the endpoint also needs a further attribute, the `url`.
+Whereas a provider only requires a `name`, an endpoint also needs a further attribute, the `url`.
 Please refer to the swagger-ui documentation for additional information about the requests.

 ### Authentication